 A hysterectomy is a surgical procedure to remove the womb.
 People who choose to have a hysterectomy will no longer be able to get pregnant and will no longer have periods.

 As a part of having a hysterectomy, patients may also choose to have the cervix and the ovaries removed.
 The recovery period from a hysterectomy is between six and eight weeks.

 What About Phalloplasty?

 Undergoing metoidioplasty surgery does not mean that you can’t later go on to have phalloplasty.
-However, if you begin the process of phalloplasty, then this cannot be reversed to opt for metoidioplasty instead.
+The process of phalloplasty cannot be reversed for metoidioplasty instead.

-Thanks for reading and I hope you found this to be informative and helpful!
+I hope you found this to be informative and helpful – thanks for reading!

 If you have any feedback on anything that I’ve said or you would like to ask a question about my personal experience of having this surgery, then please shoot me a message over on Instagram.